 |Total Price||Per Month||Savings|

 If you’re looking for a way to subscribe to Namecheap VPN and save some money along the way, there are two long-term plans.
-The annual plan saves you 17% and comes down to $4.88 per month.
+The annual plan saves you 51% and comes down to $2.88 per month.
 However, the biggest savings are found in the 3-year plan, using which you can save 68% on Namecheap VPN.
-The only problem here is the question of Namecheap’s future.
-Buying a 3-year plan seems like a lot of time to commit and Namecheap isn’t even a fully-featured VPN right now.

 Finally, you should know this VPN comes with a 30-day money-back guarantee.
-Also, you can only pay via credit cards, which means that anonymous payment is not available.
+Also, you can only pay via numerous credit cards, PayPal, and even Bitcoin is supported.

 Do We Recommend Namecheap VPN?

-It’s clear that Namecheap VPN is a work in progress.
-Even though it comes with strong security-related features, there’s the question of data logging.
+Even though this VPN comes with strong security-related features, there’s the question of data logging.
 At the moment, we can only recommend it to those who wish to unblock Netflix at an affordable rate, and who aren’t overly concerned about their digital privacy.

 - PROS: Very simple to use; Over 1,000 servers; Unblocks Netflix.